 (September 3, 2019) – A pellet mill project that FutureMetrics managed is in commercial operation.
 The new pellet mill in Vietnam was designed, built, and started under the guidance of John Swaan, FutureMetrics’ operations expert.
 A paper with a brief description of the project and many photos of the pellet mill is HERE.

 (July 29, 2019) – A white paper about the South Korean pellet markets.
 This paper discusses the recent dramatic fall in import volumes and the fall in the spot price of Vietnam pellets.
 The paper discusses the reasons and offers some thoughts on the impacts.
 There are many charts describing the recent market evolution.
 The paper is also accompanied by a highly comprehensive dashboard that allows the user to experiment with many difference inputs to see the effects on power plant cash flows, and thus pellet demand, in both South Korea and Japan.
-The link to the dashboard is on page 9 of the paper.
-The paper is HERE.
-The description of the dashboard and its user manual is HERE.
+A newly designed dashboard is accessible from the FutureMetrics homepage.

 (June 24, 2019) – William Strauss comments on the shortcomings of the US EPA’s Affordable Clean Energy Program.
 HERE.